jonmanahan/Architectural-Katas-Q4-2025-AI-Enabled-Architecture-Team-Nimrod/README.md

 ### Solving Vehicle Availability Through Predictive Demand

 The core problem of vehicle unavailability stems from poor demand forecasting and inefficient fleet positioning.
-Our architecture implements a machine learning solution using the LightGBM algorithm to predict demand patterns across different locations, times, and conditions.
-This model ingests historical usage data, weather patterns, local events, and real-time operational metrics through a medallion data architecture built on Apache Iceberg format.
+Our architecture implements a  [machine learning solution using the LightGBM framework](/docs/decisions/011-forecast-model.md) to predict demand patterns across different locations, times, and conditions.
+This model ingests historical usage data, weather patterns, local events, and real-time operational metrics through a [medallion data architecture built on Apache Iceberg format](/docs/decisions/009-medallion-data-lake.md).
 By accurately forecasting where and when customers will need vehicles, MobilityCorp can proactively position inventory rather than reactively responding to shortages.
 The system processes data through bronze, silver, and gold layers using Databricks, ensuring clean, validated information feeds the forecasting model.
 This predictive capability transforms vehicle availability from a pain point into a competitive advantage, directly increasing booking conversion rates and customer satisfaction.

 ### Optimizing Fleet Redistribution with Advanced Algorithms